-Council name COTSWOLD DISTRICT COUNCIL Name and date of Committee CABINET - 01 FEBRUARY 2024 Subject 2024/25 REVENUE BUDGET, CAPITAL PROGRAMME AND MEDIUM TERM FINANCIAL STRATEGY Wards affected All Accountable member Councillor Mike Evemy, Deputy Leader and Cabinet Member for Finance Email: mike.evemy@cotswold.gov.uk Accountable officer David Stanley, Deputy Chief Executive and Section 151 Officer Email: david.stanley@cotswold.gov.uk Report Author David Stanley, Deputy Chief Executive and Section 151 Officer Email: david.stanley@cotswold.gov.uk Summary/Purpose The purpose of this report is to present the budget for 2024/25.
-Annexes Annex A - Report of the Chief Finance Officer (Section 25 Statement) Annex B - Medium Term Financial Strategy Annex C - Savings Plan Items Annex D - Capital Programme 2024/25 to 2027/28 Annex E - Annual Capital Strategy 2024/25 Annex F - Annual Treasury Management Strategy and Non-Treasury Management Investment Strategy 2024/25 Annex G - Detailed Revenue Budgets 2024/25 Annex H - Strategy for the Flexible Use of Capital Receipts Annex I - CDC response to the Local Government Finance consultation Recommendation(s) That Cabinet resolves to recommend to Council to approve: the Medium-Term Financial Strategy set out in Annex B the Savings and Transformation items for inclusion in the budget, set out in Annex C the Council Tax Requirement of £6,596,813 for this Council the Council Tax level for Cotswold District Council purposes of £153.93 for a Band D property in 2024/25 (an increase of £5) the Capital Programme, set out in Annex D the Annual Capital Strategy 2024/25, as set out in Annex E the Annual Treasury Management Strategy and Non-Treasury Management Investment Strategy 2024/25, as set out in Annex F
+Council name COTSWOLD DISTRICT COUNCIL Name and date of Committee COUNCIL - 21 FEBRUARY 2024 Subject 2024/25 REVENUE BUDGET, CAPITAL PROGRAMME AND MEDIUM- TERM FINANCIAL STRATEGY Wards affected All Accountable member Cllr Mike Evemy, Deputy Leader and Cabinet Member for Finance Email: mike.evemy@cotswold.gov.uk Accountable officer David Stanley, Deputy Chief Executive and Section 151 Officer Email: david.stanley@cotswold.gov.uk Report Author David Stanley, Deputy Chief Executive and Section 151 Officer Email: david.stanley@cotswold.gov.uk Summary/Purpose The purpose of this report is to present the budget for 2024/25.
+Annexes Annex A - Report of the Chief Finance Officer (Section 25 Statement) Annex B - Medium Term Financial Strategy Annex C - Savings Plan Items Annex D - Capital Programme 2024/25 to 2027/28 Annex E - Annual Capital Strategy 2024/25 Annex F(i) - Annual Treasury Management Strategy 2024/25 Annex F(ii) - Annual Non-Treasury Management Investment Strategy 2024/25 Annex G - Detailed Revenue Budgets 2024/25 Annex H - Strategy for the Flexible Use of Capital Receipts Annex I - CDC response to the Local Government Finance consultation Recommendation(s) That Council resolves to approve: the Medium-Term Financial Strategy set out in Annex B the Savings and Transformation items for inclusion in the budget, set out in Annex C the Council Tax Requirement of £6,596,721 for this Council the Council Tax level for Cotswold District Council purposes of £153.93 for a Band D property in 2024/25 (an increase of £5) the Capital Programme, set out in Annex D the Annual Capital Strategy 2024/25, as set out in Annex E the Annual Treasury Management Strategy and Non-Treasury

-Z OWTED WE SERVE 8. the Strategy for the Flexible use of Capital Receipts, as set out in Annex H 9. the balances and reserves forecast for 2024/25 to 2027/28 as set out in Section 6 of the report.
-Cabinet is recommended to approve delegation to the Council's Deputy Chief Executive, in consultation with the Deputy Leader and Cabinet Member for Finance 10.
-To agree changes to the General Fund Summary arising from the Local Government Finance Settlement and the Business Rates Retention Scheme estimates prior to submission to Council.
-11. To agree any changes to the General Fund Summary arising from the recommendations to Cabinet made within the Report of the Overview and Scrutiny Committee's Public Conveniences Review Group Corporate priorities Delivering our services to the highest standards Responding to the challenges presented by the climate crisis.
+Management Investment Strategy 2024/25, as set out in Annex F 8. the Strategy for the Flexible use of Capital Receipts, as set out in Annex H 9. the balances and reserves forecast for 2024/25 to 2027/28 as set out in Section 6 of the report.
+10. the Council Tax Support scheme recommended by Cabinet summarised in paragraphs 7.29 and 7.30 of this report Corporate priorities Delivering our services to the highest standards Responding to the challenges presented by the climate crisis.
 Providing good quality social rented homes Presenting a local plan that's green to the core.
 Helping residents and communities access the support they need for good health and wellbeing.
-Supporting businesses to grow in a green, sustainable manner, and to provide high value jobs Key Decision YES Exempt NO Consultees/ Consultation The 2024/25 Revenue Budget, Capital Programme and Medium-Terestinancial Strategy has been developed in consultation with the Council Statutory officers, Publica management, Ubico management, and members of the Cabinet.
-Consultation has been carried out with members of Overview and Scrutiny Committee and with the District's reside businesses and community organisations.
+Supporting businesses to grow in a green, sustainable manner, and to provide high value jobs Key Decision YES Exempt NO Consultees/ Consultation The 2024/25 Revenue Budget, Capital Programme and Medium-Term Financial Strategy has been developed in consultation with the Council's statutory officers, Publica management, Ubico management, and members of the Cabinet.
+Consultation has been carried out with members of the Overview and Scrutiny Committee and with the District's residents, businesses, and community organisations.